Affinity (Catholic canon law): Dispensation

 As the affinity rules have their origin in ecclesiastical and not divine law, impediments can be dispensed by the competent Church authority.
 The Pope or a bishop may grant a dispensation to a marriage when the affinity rules would be breached.

 Contemporary Christian positions

-The present Catholic Church position is that affinity is covered by ecclesiastical law and bishops are permitted to dispense any impediments, short of any order of priesthood or affinity in the direct line, if it stems from lawful sexual relationships.
+The current canon law of the Latin Church holds in Canon 1092 that affinity in any degree of the direct line invalidates marriage, such as between a father-in-law and his daughter-in-law, or between a mother-in-law and her son-in-law.
+However, the code does not prohibit marriages between people related by affinity in the collateral line, allowing a widow or widower to marry the sibling or first cousin of their deceased spouse.
+The Code of Canons of the Eastern Churches of the Eastern Catholic Church holds in Canon 809 that affinity invalidates marriage in the direct line in any degree, and also in the collateral line to the second degree, thus prohibiting someone from marrying their sibling-in-law without first receiving a dispensation.

 The modern laws of the Anglican Church regarding affinity are found in the Book of Common Prayer, which were revised from time to time.
 The Deceased Wife's Sister's Marriage Act 1907 removed the impediment to marrying a late wife's sister.
 Restrictions were also relaxed by the Marriage Act 1949 s.
 1 and the Marriage (Prohibited Degrees of Relationship) Act 1986 s.
 1. The Anglican Communion allows marriages beyond the second degree of affinity.